nbeversl/urtext_docs/README.md

 ├── Converting and Exporting"Converting and Exporting"
     ├── Example : Urtext Documentation Exported in Markdown to a File"Example : Urtext Documentation Exported in Markdown to a File"
     └── Example : Fragment Exported to HTML"Example : Fragment Exported to HTML"
+├── Search"Search"
-├── Full Text Search"Full Text Search"
+    └── Full Text Search"Full Text Search"
         ├── Building the Index"Building the Index"
         ├── Searching"Searching"
             ├── Sublime : select `Urtext: Search` from the command pallete.
 This provides an input panel on the lowe"Sublime : select `Urtext: Search` from the command pallete.
 This provides an input panel on the lowe"
-        └── Pythonista : Use the "??"
+            └── Pythonista : Use the "?"
 Urtext Button.
-Results will be updated in real time in the view behind the"Pythonista : Use the "??"
+Results will be updated in real time in the view behind the"Pythonista : Use the "?"
 Urtext Button.
 Results will be updated in real time in the view behind the"
-    └── Dynamically Updated Searches (Dynamic Nodes)"Dynamically Updated Searches (Dynamic Nodes)" ├── Filenames"Filenames"
+        └── Search Using Dynamic Nodes"Search Using Dynamic Nodes" ├── Filenames"Filenames"
-└── Extension and Customization"Extension and Customization"
+├── Extension and Customization"Extension and Customization"
+└── File History"File History"